SAP-archive/cloud-cap-nodejs-codejam/exercises/03/readme.md

 As it stands, the OData service has no storage.
 We can actually simulate storage with [service provider](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/b9c34890348b4f2184e07a6731bce50b.html) logic in JavaScript but that's not a path we want to explore right now (we'll look at it in [exercise 08](../08/)).
 Instead, we'll use a real database in the form of [SQLite](https://sqlite.org) and deploy the data model and service definition to it.

 :point_right: Update the database definition in `package.json` to include a SQLite DB for local testing.
-This will fix the issue you encountered before when the node process crashed.
+This will fix the issue you encountered before when the Node.js `cds` process crashed.
 Currently, you'll see a section that describes the persistence layer configuration:

 ```json
 "cds": {